annieg73/GettingCleaningData/ReadMe.md

 * 'test/X_test.txt': Test set (2947 obs. of 561 variables)
 * 'test/y_test.txt': Test labels (2947 obs. of 1 variable)

+*The inertia datasets haven't been used for this analysis.*

 ### Steps